 Poems can be more subjective than prose when it comes to evaluation, but this week's assignment has some clear goals that you can look for.
 Evaluate each word carefully.
 Does it add to the poem?
 Is there a clearer option?
-Your children have also been stretching their imagination
+As always, there are also the basics of following directions, spelling correctly, etc.